Avigliana Castle

-Avigliana Castle is one of the oldest castles in Piedmont (reputedly dating back to the 10th century).
-Now just a ruin, it is located in Avigliana at the mouth of the Susa Valley, 25 km from Turin.
+Avigliana Castle is one of the oldest castles in Piedmont, reputedly dating back to the 10th century.
+It is in Avigliana at the mouth of the Susa Valley, 25 km from Turin.
+It is presently a ruin.

 Location

-The castle is located on the summit of Mount Pezzulano (467 m a.s.l.) just above the town of Avigliana.
+The castle is on the summit of Mount Pezzulano (467 m a.s.l.) just above the town of Avigliana.
 It lies a short distance from Avigliana's medieval town centre (Piazza Conte Rosso).
 It overlooks the Avigliana lakes (especially Lago Grande), the morainic hill of Rivoli and the famous Sacra di San Michele.